Professionals / Bryan J. Moore

 Bar Admissions & Memberships

-Bryan is a graduate of Tulane Law School, where he received a Certificate in Environmental Law, served as Editor in Chief of the Tulane Environmental Law Journal, and was a recipient of the Haber Joseph McCarthy Environmental Law Award.
-Prior to attending law school, Bryan earned a degree in geology from the University of Alabama, where he was a recipient of the school’s Legacy Environmental Scholarship.
+At Tulane Law School, Bryan served as Editor in Chief of the Tulane Environmental Law Journal, and was a recipient of the Haber Joseph McCarthy Environmental Law Award.

 “EPA’s March 2007 Proposed Revisions to the Definition of Solid Waste,” Texas Association of Environmental Professionals, May 17, 2007